zhiyuns/UniBrain/README.md

 ## License

 This project builds on BAGEL.
-Please follow the licenses of this repository, BAGEL, and any datasets or pretrained checkpoints used with UniBrain.
+Please follow the licenses of this repository and any datasets or pretrained checkpoints used with UniBrain.